lbraglia/rioweb/README.md

 the R community, via a simple upload (original) / download (converted) interface.

-Therefore can be seen as a free, web-based, equivalent ('say') for programs such as [StatTransfer](http://www.stattransfer.com/) or [SledgeHammer](http://www.openmetadata.org/site/?page_id=1089).
+Therefore can be seen as a free, web-based, simple equivalent for programs such as [StatTransfer](http://www.stattransfer.com/) or [SledgeHammer](http://www.openmetadata.org/site/?page_id=1089).